-Our region's highways and arterials continue to be the backbone of our overall transportation network, and they are vital to moving people and goods throughout the region.
-Across the Southern California Super-Region, our highway and arterial system covers about 70,000 roadway lane miles and accommodates 66 million trips per day.
-Our roadways are not only used by automobiles and freight trucks, they are also used for transit and for those who choose to walk, bike and use other forms of active transportation.
-According to the Southern California Association of Government's (SCAG) Regional Travel Demand Model, more than nine out of 10 trips rely either entirely or in part on the highway and arterial system.
+The Southern California region's highways and arterial roadways continue to be the backbone of its overall transportation network, and they are vital to moving people and goods throughout the region.
+Across the Southern California Super-Region, the highway and arterial system covers about 70,000 roadway lane miles and accommodates 66 million trips per day.
+Its roadways are not only used by automobiles and freight trucks, they are also used for transit and by those who choose to walk, bike and use other forms of active transportation.
+According to the Southern California Association of Government's (SCAG) Regional Travel Demand Model, more than nine out of ten trips rely either entirely or in part on the highway and arterial system.

-Unfortunately, our region's transportation system is in a state of disrepair due to decades of underinvestment.
+Unfortunately, the region's transportation system is in a state of disrepair due to decades of underinvestment.
 Quite simply, investments to preserve the system have not kept pace with the demands placed on it.
-The inevitable consequence of the region's deferred maintenance is poor road pavement, which is particularly evident on our highways and local arterials.
+The inevitable consequence of the region's deferred maintenance is poor road pavement, which is particularly evident on the highways and local arterials.

-Figures 9 and 10 below represent the condition of our highways.
+Figures 8 and 9 below represent the condition of the region's highways by county.
 The region has more than 2,750 distressed lane miles on the state highway system.
 In total, approximately 16 percent of state highway system lane miles in the region had pavement conditions that were classified as distressed.
-In addition, according to the most recent data collected by SCAG from our local jurisdictions (2013), the average PCI rating for local roads in our region range from a low of 57 in Imperial County, to a high of 77 in Orange County and a regional average of 69.
+In addition, according to the most recent data collected by SCAG from local jurisdictions (2013), the average PCI rating for local roads in the region ranges from a low of 57 in Imperial County, to a high of 77 in Orange County, and a regional average of 69.
 These conditions may be considered average to below average.
-In addition to our region's highways and arterials, more than 2,200 of our bridges (out of almost 8,100) have fallen into an unacceptable state of disrepair as shown in Figure 11.
-SCAG estimates that the cost to maintain our transportation system at current conditions, which is far from ideal, will be in the tens of billions of dollars beyond what is currently committed.
+In addition to the region's highways and arterials, more than 2,200 of the bridges (out of almost 8,100) have fallen into an unacceptable state of disrepair as shown in Figure 10 (following page).
+SCAG estimates that the cost to maintain its transportation system at current conditions, which is far from ideal, will be in the tens of billions of dollars.

-FIGURE 9 - Southern California Total State Highway System Distressed Lanes Miles by County
+FIGURE 8 - Southern California Total State Highway System Distressed Lanes Miles by County (2013)